 - At least one organizer is a member of the PBT Section.

-- Anticipated magnitude and breath of impact.
-Symposia that are transdisciplinary (e.g., spanning collaborations across Sections) and offer solutions to complex problem are strongly encouraged and will be prioritized.
+- Anticipated magnitude and breadth of impact.
+Symposia that are transdisciplinary (e.g., spanning collaborations across Sections) are particularly stressed, offer solutions to complex problems, and are strongly encouraged and will be prioritized.

 - The proposal should also highlight and foster collaboration and diversity of speakers from diverse backgrounds and geographic regions (including gender, ethnicity, career stage, and organization/affiliation), reflecting the diversity of our members.